frankc60/onday/README.md

 ### check([number, number])

-Use this method to retrieve information for a given date, by passing (day value, month value)
+Use this method to retrieve information for a given date, by passing (_numeric_ day value, _numeric_ month value)

 If no values are passed then the current date (day, month) is used automatically.